willschulz/tricordR/README.md

 tricordR::initialize()
 ```

 This is where scraped data, scraping logs, and token sets will be stored.
+Beware: re-initializing will result in deletion of any existing tricordR data that has been collected in this folder!

-Then install a set of Twitter tokens by passing the relevant parameters to the ```saveToken``` function:
+After initializing, install a set of Twitter tokens by passing the relevant parameters to the ```saveToken``` function:

 ``` r
 saveToken(set_name = "my_twitter_tokens",